Working in Saudi Arabia

 An open mind and a positive attitude will help you to survive.
 You may even find that you are enjoying yourself.
 There are compensations(and a surprising number and variety of diversions) available once you plug into the expatriate circuit.
 Trips to the desert, diving in the Gulf or the Red Sea, exploring historic ruins, shopping, crafts, sports, or simply enjoying the lively social life of the expatriate community: these are all activities that can make the time pass pleasantly.
 Saudi society itself can be quite difficult to penetrate, and your contacts are likely to be exclusively with those of your own gender.
 If you are lucky enough to make Saudi friends, you'll find them to be charming, hospitable, and generous people who will be proud to share their culture with you.

 If you can make the adjustment, a contract in Saudi Arabia offers you the chance to step out of the rat race and to get ahead financially.
 A few years in the Kingdom will enable you to pay off your student loan or mortgage or to put together a nest egg for your retirement.
-It's also a unique opportunity to visit a fascinating country that is still off limits to most travelers schools and universities, in businesses, in the military, and in private homes (see sidebar for list of employers and agents).
+It's also a unique opportunity to visit a fascinating country that is still off limits to most travelers schools and universities, in businesses, in the military, and in private homes.